dcavar/nlp-lab.github.io/timeevents/tieml.md

 <!--- need to distinguish these better--->
 - Signals
     - Marked using the SIGNAL tag
-    - Specifies relationship between two events, or a time and an event.
+    - Mark function words that establish a relationship between two events, or a time and an event (e.g. before, after, when)
 - Links
     - Specifies relationship between events, times, or time and events
     - Encodes informtion such as durations and ordering relationships
-    - Three types of links including T-LINK (time link), S-LINK (subordinate link), and A-LINK (aspectual link)
+    - Three types of links including T-LINK (temporal link), S-LINK (subordinate link), and A-LINK (aspectual link)

-### Proposed Schema:
+## TieML:
 <!--- need to at E,R,S explanation --->
 - EventID
     - Integer